TeleMessengers/TeleCrypt/README.md

 - Node/Yarn are provisioned automatically by the Kotlin JS plugin.
 - Ruby + Bundler only when running Fastlane locally (`bundle install`).

+### What each platform build includes

+- **Android** — Gradle module under `src/androidMain` packaged via the shared `composeApp` target.
+Release artefacts are signed with the keystore from `ANDROID_RELEASE_*` secrets and can be uploaded with Fastlane lanes in `fastlane/Fastfile`.
+- **iOS** — Xcode project in `iosApp/iosApp.xcodeproj` that wraps the shared Kotlin code from `src/iosMain`.
+The CI archive step currently fails during `.p12` import: if `APPLE_CERTIFICATE_PASSWORD`/`APPLE_KEYCHAIN_PASSWORD` do not match the certificate, the macOS runner cannot see the distribution identity.
+Local archives on a Mac succeed, so when CI breaks the first action is to compare the stored secrets with the password embedded in the `.p12` and the `TeleCrypt iOS App Store` provisioning profile.
+- **Desktop (macOS/Linux)** — Compose Desktop targets under `src/desktopMain`; Linux and macOS release DMG/ZIP/Flatpak bundles are
+  produced by `createReleaseDistributable` (plus `packageReleasePlatformZip`).
+When `APPLE_ID`/`APPLE_NOTARIZATION_PASSWORD` are present the macOS job enables automatic signing and notarisation.
+- **Desktop (Windows)** — Windows artefacts are built via `packageReleaseMsix`/`packageReleaseExe`.
+To ship signed MSIX/EXE files, provide the certificate thumbprint and timestamp server URL through repository secrets.
+- **Web** — Kotlin/JS target in `src/webMain` bundled through the helper Gradle project `kotlin-js-store` and exposed as a zipped distributable.

 ## Branding Workflow
 1. Edit `branding/branding.json`:
    - `appName` — display name.